MicrosoftDocs/learn/learn-pr/github/communicate-using-markdown/includes/2-what-is-markdown.md

 In this unit, we'll discuss the structure and syntax of Markdown.
 We'll also cover features of GitHub-Flavored Markdown (GFM), which are syntax extensions that allow you to integrate GitHub features into content.

 > [!NOTE]
 > This unit is intended to give you a taste of what Markdown is about.
-For a more in-depth review, reference the "Markdown syntax description" and "GitHub-Flavored Markdown Spec" articles in the Summary section at the end of this module.
+For a more in-depth review, reference the "Markdown syntax description" and "GitHub-Flavored Markdown Spec" articles in the Summary unit at the end of this module.

 ## Emphasize text